 "Ah, you like octopus, then?"
 Jac said with a sly smile.

 "I figure anytime I'm eating and not being eaten it's a good thing," she replied without the slightest squeamishness.
-A flicker of displeasure crossed Norbridge's dace; undoubtedly he had been hoping to evoke the usual shock and disgust many people showed when first exposed to seemingly strange foreign delicacies.
+A flicker of displeasure crossed Norbridge's face; undoubtedly he had been hoping to evoke the usual shock and disgust many people showed when first exposed to seemingly strange foreign delicacies.
 So much, Tyler thought, for one-upmanship.

 "If we might get back to the business at hand?" he asked mildly.